hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 in our cluster).

-Your `consul-template.hcl` configuration file should look similar to the following (you will need to do this on each node in the cluster):
+Your `consul-template.hcl` configuration file should look similar to the following (you will need to provide this to each node in the cluster):

 ```
 vault {